CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

     "policy":       "none|quarantine|reject"
     "percentage":   50,
     "startdate":    "2016-06-14",
-    "enddate":      "2016-06-14"
+    "enddate":      "2016-06-14",
+    "addresses":    ["dmarc@smtpeter.com"]
 }
 ```
 The properties in the JSON object are identical as the one discussed above
-plus one extra "ips".
-This property contains an array with the ip addresses used for the
+plus two extra "ips" and "addresses".
+The "ips" property contains an array with the ip addresses used for the
 sender domain.
 These are addresseses that SMTPeter assigned to your domain
 and that will be used to send out your messages from.
+The "addresses" property
+holds an array with all the email addresses to which dmarc reports are sent
+to.
+This always include "dmarc@smtpeter.com" since we handle the dmarc reports
+for you.
+Yet, if you have added one or more third party addresses that handle
+dmarc reports, they are shown here as well.

 If you want to get a list of all domains for which SMTPeter has configuration
 settings, use the following API GET call: